jspecht3/pixi-tutorial/README.md

 ```
 vi pixi.toml
 ```
 This file is meant to be human readable, so anything information about the project you want is probably here.
 The `authors` will automatically populate with your linked `git` e-mail.
 In the `platforms` line, you will see your operating system.
 If you want to make your project compatible with other platforms, add them here.
 ```
 platforms = ["linux-64", "osx-arm64", "osx-64", "win-64"]
 ```
+Next, close the `pixi.toml` file.

 ### Using Somebody Else's Project